ORANGE COUNTY CRIMINAL ATTORNEY

 THE 2 PRONGS OF CRIMINAL DEFENSE

 There is a tremendous amount of literature in popular media about the field of criminal defense.
 Sadly, much of the literature is filled with misinformation.

-As attorney Thomas Wang explains, “there is 2 general prongs of criminal defense: quality control and damage control.”
+As our attorneys explain, “there is 2 general prongs of criminal defense: quality control and damage control.”